Nishkalkashyap/notes/guide/getting-started.md

 ## Steps
 ### Step 1: Installing the Quark IDE
-You need to download and install the Quark IDE for your PC from [here.](/download/)

 ### Step 2: Starting a new Project
   1. After installing Quark, open the IDE.